with the community

 We want our proposals to reflect local ambitions creating a new neighbourhood responsive to the varied needs of Belgravia both today and in the future.
 To achieve this, we have committed to an open dialogue with local residents, stakeholders and groups.

 To date, we have hosted two public events, one in April and another in June, in which we consulted the community on their priorities for the area and its future, as well as what they wanted to see come forward as part of the development.
+In early December, we will once again be consulting the community on our latest designs.
+Please see the box to the right for more details.

 Feedback to date